 Have a Memorable Christmas on a Budget

 What are your favorite Christmas memories?
 Do you know how to have a memorable Christmas on a budget?

 Memories come from time spent with loved ones.
-It does not require tons of money.
+For this reason, it does not require tons of money.
 Make fewer plans to reduce stress.
-As a rule, more memories are made with less overwhelm.
+As a rule, we make more memories when we are less overwhelmed.